 Each Minuteman II carried a 1.2 megaton warhead.
 This singular weapon could wreak untold devastation upon an enemy, making it truly a technological terror.
 A 1.2 megaton warhead is equivalent to one million, two hundred thousand tons of dynamite.
 The Minuteman II’s warhead was sixty-six times more powerful than the atomic bomb that devastated Hiroshima, Japan and killed 140,000 people just before the end of World War II.
-One the most shocking statistics is that the Minuteman II’s warhead was more powerful then all the bombs the Army Air Force dropped on Europe in their successful bombing campaign that led to American victory in World War II.
+One the most shocking statistics is that the Minuteman II’s warhead was more powerful than all the bombs the Army Air Force dropped on Europe in their successful bombing campaign that led to American victory in World War II.

 A Minuteman II warhead's 1.2 megaton explosion would release an unprecedented amount of energy.
 Any structures at or near ground zero are immediately vaporized.
 The blast fireball is a mile in width.
 Those witnessing such an explosive force see a blinding light many times brighter then the noon day sun.
 A tornado like vortex with wind speeds of over 150 mph engulfs the surrounding area for miles.
 The residual effects of radiation contaminate not only the blast area, but also send radioactive particles swirling into the atmosphere.
 The destructive effects of a Minuteman’s warhead are so great that the United States vowed to only use these weapons if all other policy measures failed.

 - Take a guided mobile phone tour of Delta-09